claygregory/munin-elasticsearch/README.md

 # Munin plugin for elasticsearch

 A Munin plugin for monitoring Elasticsearch nodes.
 Written in Ruby, depends on [JSON gem](http://rubygems.org/gems/json).
-Compatible with Elasticsearch 5.x and 6.x.
+Compatible with Elasticsearch 5.x–7.x.

 ## Supported Modes